-PEO3: To inculcate in students' multi-disciplinary approach, professional attitude and ethics, communication and team work skills, and ability to relate computer engineering issues with social awareness.
+PEO3: Demonstrate professional attitude, and ethics, communication, and teamwork skills, and ability to relate IT issues with social awareness.

 Programme Specific Outcomes (PSOs)

-PSO1: To be proficient with analytical and logical skills for the design, development, testing and maintenance of software.
+PSO1: Proficiency in analytical and logical skills for the design, development, testing and maintenance of software.

 Programme Outcomes (POs)

 The graduates of Information Technology will be able to: